A running belt is worn around the waist while running or walking and keeps your phone, keys, and other valuables safe and secure.

 5. Nathan 5K Running Belt Waist Pack

-During the course of researching this list we really took a shine to Nathan running belts.
-The company obviously puts a lot into the design of each belt and each is built to exacting tolerances.
-The 5K is svelte, practical and affordable while also being handsome and effective.
+While researching this list, we really took a shine to Nathan running belts.
+The company obviously puts a lot into the design of each belt, and each is built to exacting tolerances.
+The 5K is svelte, practical, and affordable while also being handsome and effective.

 What we like: We like the design.
 Nathan makes some of the best looking running belts out there.
 We also like that it will accommodate most recent smartphone models.
 Another big plus is the reflective patches, which increase safety when running or walking on the road.
 It’s also adjustable out to 44 inches.